 2 cloves of Garlic

 1/2 tsp Cinnamon

 My Roasted Pumpkin and Cinnamon Apple Soup is the easy way to win someone over on a cold winter day.

 It’s delicious, it’s simple and it’s so easy to make you will think… “Why on earth haven’t I made this before?!”

-If can last in the fridge for up to 4 days in an airtight Tupperware box or soup bag or freeze for up to 1-month.
+It can last in the fridge for up to 4 days in a soup bag or freeze for up to 1-month.

 Top 3 Pumpkin Facts

 - Did you know that pumpkins are part of the Cucurbitaceae family, which includes cucumbers, honeydew melons, cantaloupe, watermelons and courgettes?